An Illustrated Family History Archive

 It's a tenuous theory with not a lot to back it up - but then Agnes Wallace was partially responsible for me breaking down the Catherine Campbell brick wall a couple of years ago, after researching her husband's first wife, Sarah Sim.
 Many family connections seem to gravitate around Agnes.

 Agnes Wallace can also lead us to another theory, this time discovered through her younger brother, James Wilson.
 When he married, at age 30 in Birnam in 1906 to Jessie Campbell, one of the witnesses was James Crockett.
-James was the son of Frank Crockett and his wife Janet, and a family story involving visits to her claims that she may have been "a relative".
+James was the son of Frank Crockett and his wife Janet, and a family story involving visits to her claims that she was "a relative".
 This becomes more interesting when we find that Janet was indeed a Cameron, the daughter of Alexander Cameron and Helen Anderson, and born in Caputh in 1864.

 Unfortunately nothing can be found of this couple.
-The military connection is interesting because Donald married Catherine Campbell, the daughter of a sergeant in the 42nd Foot - I note there is a John Cameron of Dunkeld also in the 42nd Foot from that era - but there were, as we know, a lot of Camerons from the area at that time.
+The military connection is interesting because Donald married Catherine Campbell, the daughter of a sergeant in the 42nd Foot - there is a John Cameron of Dunkeld also in the 42nd Foot from that era - but there were, as we know, a lot of Camerons from the area at that time.

 Alexander was born in Caputh in 1826, some years after the supposed birthdate of Donald, and 11 years before he was married in the same place (Alexander would marry there in 1852).
 Another link of curiosity is that while Agnes Wallace and her husband ran the sweet shop in Birnam, Janet Crockett's sister-in-law, Helen Cameron, ran one in Dunkeld, less than a mile away across the Dunkeld Bridge.
+I personally think this is one of the strongest leads for Donald Cameron's family.

 Dunkeld and Birnam joined across the Tay in an aerial photo from the 1950s